 - Foreign Minister Julie Bishop and Australian Ambassador to Indonesia Paul Grigson sent their congratulations to all participants via video message.

-- NAILA received over seventy entries across all award categories, ranging from discussions on Indonesian culture, the benefits of learning Indonesian language, to original songs and an introduction to Balinese dance.
+- NAILA received over seventy entries across all award categories, ranging from discussions on Indonesian culture, the benefits of learning the Indonesian language, to original songs and an introduction to Balinese dance.

 Latest posts by Maighdlin Doyle (see all)